Bulk Modulus along Jamming Transition Lines of Bidisperse Granular Packings: Jamming density: first and second transition

+In Ref.~\cite{suo2022unexplored} the authors have shown that the jamming density of bidisperse packings can be lower than the monodisperse case when $\delta \to 1$ and $X_{\mathrm{S}} \to 0$.
+This behavior is not visible in our Fig.~\ref{jamming} for $\delta = 0.73$ at $X_{\mathrm{S}} < 0.1$ since too few data points are available in this regime that is not the focus of this study.
+Nevertheless, the jamming density without rattlers exhibits lower values than for the monodisperse case, see Fig.~\ref{jammingNonRattlers}.
+For $\delta \to 1$, where small particles are similar to large ones, and $X_{\mathrm{S}} < 0.1$, we expect that the few small particles more likely become rattlers inside the jammed structure formed by large particles, so that $\phi_J$ could decay below $\phi_{J}^{\mathrm{mono}}$.
+However, this needs to be further investigated in detail.

-The high packing fractions shown by the second transition lines in Fig.~\ref{jamming} might suggest a high level of overlap between the particles in the granular system.
-Such extreme level of overlap might lead to unphysical granular packings, since real particles may break causing a different behavior of the system.
-We determine the mean overlap for each bidisperse system defined by the sum over all the values of overlapping contacts and divided by the total number of particles.
-Figure~\ref{meanover} shows the results of this variable, normalized by $r_{\mathrm L}$, along the jamming lines where both particle species contribute to the jammed structure.
-For a specific $\delta$ and higher $X_{\mathrm S}$, the mean overlap drops to zero.
-Along the additional lines, a rise of the overlap is observed.
-The level of overlap at $X_{\mathrm S} = 0.1$ for $\delta = 0.15$ demonstrates that the endpoint shown for these values in Fig.~\ref{jamming} is still physically meaningful.
-A mean overlap lower than $2\%$ is a reasonable value for a bidisperse granular packing, as it was obtained in Ref.~\cite{majmudar2007jamming} for $\delta = 0.71$ where the mean overlap was less than $3\%$.
+The high packing fractions and high pressures for which the second transitions are found, in Fig.~\ref{jamming}, might suggest a high level of overlap (deformation) between the already jammed large particles in the system.
+Such extreme overlaps could lead to non-physical granular packings, since stiff real particles typically would break, possibly causing a much different system behavior.
+To quantify this, we determine the mean overlap, $\langle \alpha_c \rangle = \langle \alpha^{\prime}_c \rangle/ x'_u = \langle \alpha^{\prime}_c \rangle/ 2r'_{\mathrm{L}}$, for LL, SS and LS contact types along the lines where both particle species contribute to the jammed structure.
+Fig.~\ref{meanover} and appendix \ref{AppD} show the values of $\langle \alpha_c \rangle$ as a function of $X_{\mathrm{S}}$ at different $\delta$.
+For $\delta \geq 0.41$, the jammed packings show a mean overlap close to zero for all $X_{\mathrm{S}}$.
+For $\delta < 0.41$ and $X_{\mathrm{S}} < X^{*}_{\mathrm S}$, the mean overlap increases for each contact type along the second transition as a result of over-compression.
+However, the partial $\langle \alpha_c \rangle$ for the large particles is still quite low at the second transition.
+The second transition presented here at low $\delta$ and low $X_{\mathrm S}$ can be obtained by considering experimental possibilities, an overlap around a few percent can be easily obtained in 3D experiments of soft PDMS sphere packings \cite{frankrichter2014disordered} since the maximum overlap of such a typical sphere can reach about $10\%$.
+In 2D, soft photoelastic/birefringent disks can be used as well, since a mean overlap of $3\%$ for $\delta = 0.71$ has been readily obtained in, e.g., Ref.~\cite{majmudar2007jamming}.